ansonlowzf/sinno-nextmui5/posts/test-quartz-stone.md

 ---
 title: "How To Test Whether It's Genuine Quartz Stone?"
 date: "2020-11-13"
-excerpt: This is the excerpt
+excerpt: "How do we determine whether it is genuine or fake quartz stone?
+We show you some easy tests to find it out."
-coverImage: "/blog/cover/warranty.png"
+coverImage: "/blog/qs-test/cover.png"
 ---

 The quartz stone market is a mess in Malaysia right now.
 The market is bloated with low quality and "pretended quartz stone".